 ChickTech is not an alternative education setting, it is meant to supplement a girl’s education by showing her what a career in tech would entail.
 Girls will attend the kick off event over 1 weekend and then can attend any other workshops they’d like throughout the school year (also scheduled on weekends so as to not interfere with school or extracurricular activities).

 ChickTech High School is 100% free for the attending girls.
 We will cover the costs for the workshops, transportation from convenient central locations, food and childcare.

 Absolutely!
 We’d love if you could get one of your homeschool network parents to nominate your daughter if possible though.
 The vote of confidence from someone other than a parent is very important to our process.

-ChickTech’s high school program kick off program will take place this year on Saturday, April 14, 2018.
+ChickTech’s high school program kick off program will take place this year in early December.

 The kick off program is a Saturday event where we will provide transportation from convenient locations, food, child care and education for up to 100 girls.
 After the kick off we will offer monthly workshops for the girls to continue their education through June.

-Participants will participate in one workshop of their choice for the full day on April 14.
+Participants will participate in one workshop of their choice for the full day of the kickoff.
 This allows for 5 hours of project time in one area so they can leave with a finished product they’re proud of by the end of the day.
 We have found this drastically increases their confidence in their abilities, their sense of community and belonging, and their interest in technology careers.

 Any high school student who identifies as a girl is welcome to participate.
 The benefit of an all-girl experience is supported by a significant body of research.